redshiftrobotics/preseason-2026/README.md

 Simulated and hardware implementations with same codebase using [AdvantageKit](https://docs.advantagekit.org/data-flow/recording-inputs/io-interfaces) style IO layers and logging.

 <ol>
-  <li>Drive subsystem does kinematics and odometry.
-Robot speed and position interface.</li>
+  <li>Drive subsystem handles kinematics and odometry.
+Converts desired speeds to module states.
+Converts gyroscope data and module positions to chassis position.</li>

-  <li>Modules send motor requests and report module state.
-Module state interface.</li>
+  <li>Modules optimize the module state and convert it to motor controller PID setpoints.
+Read encoder data to determine module state.</li>

-  <li>Module implementations for sim, SparkMax, and TalonFX motor controllers.</li>
+  <li>ModuleIOs for simulation and to interface with SparkMax or TalonFX motor controllers.</li>
 </ol>

 <br clear="right"/>